alexirimiea/GrApp/help/cypher-commands.md

 MATCH (n) OPTIONAL MATCH (n)-[r]-() DELETE n,r
 ```

-Importing data from the .csv into corresponding nodes will be done in several iterations.
+Importing data from the .CSV into corresponding nodes will be done in several iterations.
 First, we'll import (and create nodes and relationships for) complaints, companies and responses.

 It's mandatory to create unique constraints on complaint IDs, company and response names (needed when merging):